VAlgoLang/valgolang.github.io/_sources/python_library.rst.txt

         self.place_at(code_text, -1, 0)
         self.play(FadeIn(code_text))

-We have decided to keep track of the line executing with an ArrowTip.
+Tracking the line that is currently executing is done with an ArrowTip.
 If you wish to change that shape, color, or scale, change this line in your construct function.

 .. code :: python